We are Milwaukee’s Breast Implant Specialists

 Breast implant size and shape may be more important in thin individuals with small breasts, where the implant accounts for the major portion of the volume of the augmented breast.
 And it is in these individuals that the implant fill material may play a very important role in breast aesthetics; silicone gel-filled implants may produce a softer breast with less chance for implant visibility and rippling.
 Patients should understand the differences between saline- and silicone gel-filled breast implants so they can make an informed decision to select the type of implant they are comfortable living with.

 Your new look will bring you greater freedom with fashion, and an improved self-image.
 Breast augmentation is a procedure with very high patient satisfaction.
-When asked if they were glad they had breast augmentation surgery, over 95% of women answered “yes”, and stated they would recommended it if it was desired by someone else.
-Whatever your personal reasons are for seeking breast augmentation, there have never been as many options available as there are today.
+When asked if they were glad they had breast augmentation surgery, over 95% of women answered “yes”, and stated they would recommend it if it was desired by someone else.
+Whatever your personal reasons are for seeking breast augmentation, there have never been as many options available as there is today.
 Choosing breast augmentation to enhance your appearance is a very personal decision and one that should be made with as much information as possible.

 Breast Augmentation Before & After Photos